-OBO launched Let’s End Fistula (Phase I) in 2011 with plans to address all four essential pillars of holistic care in a single region: Western Kenya.
-OBO partnered with leading Kenyan fistula surgeon, Dr. Hillary Mabeya, to establish Gynocare Fistula Center in Eldoret — the first facility in Kenya to provide year-round fistula care.
+OBO launched Let’s End Fistula (Phase I) in 2011.
+OBO partnered with leading Kenyan fistula surgeon, Dr. Hillary Mabeya, to establish Gynocare Fistula Center in Eldoret, the first facility in Kenya to provide year-round fistula care.
 Under the leadership of three extraordinary Kenyan women, we trained and mentored thirty Regional Representatives to serve as educators and advocates in their own rural communities.
 From 2011-2015, this team carried out 4,000 community education sessions, reaching 275,000 women, men and youth with information about fistula and the availability of free treatment.
 Over 1,000 women and girls received life-transforming treatment.

 Let’s End Fistula Phase II